dapr/quickstarts/2.hello-kubernetes/README.md

 ## Next Steps

-Now that you're successfully working with actions, you probably want to update the sample code to fit your scenario.
+Now that you're successfully working with Dapr, you probably want to update the sample code to fit your scenario.
 The Node.js and Python apps that make up this sample are deployed from container images hosted on a private [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/).
 To create new images with updated code, you'll first need to install docker on your machine.
 Next, follow these steps:

 1. Update Node or Python code as you see fit!
 2. Navigate to the directory of the app you want to build a new image for.